-\\ Commercial parking lots identified by city staff (municipal parking counted under 'municipal land use')
+Commercial parking lots identified by city staff (municipal parking counted under 'municipal land use') "Other" includes parcels with residential, government/institutional land uses

 C. POTENTIAL SUBDIVISION ANALYSIS

 Another component of this analysis identified existing parcels that could potentially be sub-divided according to zoning.
 Each parcel's land area was compared to the minimum lot size per its zoning.
 If the parcel's land area is more than twice the minimum lot size, the parcel could potentially be subdivided into two or more lots if adequate street frontage and lot width are possible.
 Due to data limitations, this analysis does not consider minimum lot frontages, existing building placement, and other restrictions that could prohibit subdivision.
 The findings are shown in Table 3 below, but these potential new lots are not included in the potential buildout totals in Tables 1 and 2.